MISTRAL, GABRIELA READING

 Head for Heights are presenting a reading on 22 October of Tres Marias y una Rosa by David Benavente and Taller de Investigacion Teatral as part of the 'Fabricating Across the Atlantic' workshop at the King's College London Arts and Humanities Festival.
-Featuring performers Claire Cogan, Vanio Papadelli, Pip Swallow,and Sarah Winn, the play tells the story of four Chilean women trying to eke out a living by sewing their stories into arperillas.
-Karen Morash directs and Catherine Boyle is translator.
+Featuring performers Claire Cogan, Vanio Papadelli, Pip Swallow and Sarah Winn, the play tells the story of four Chilean women trying to eke out a living by sewing their stories into arperillas.
+Karen Morash directs and Catherine Boyle translated.
 Admission is free.

 We've completed three fantastic days of workshops on Spider Girls, funded by the Arts Council and the King's Cultural Institute.
 Our participants were wonderful, and worked with voice specialist Joel Trill and movement specialist Guillaume Pige, as well as Head for Heights director Sue Dunderdale to help develop Catherine Boyle's translation.
 We're now planning for the next stages of the project.